 The real difference between success and failure is the speed at which you move.
 Success comes from failing fast and learning quickly from your mistakes.

 That’s the key.

 You need to get enough momentum and wind behind your sails to propel you through the: “Is there anyone that even knows I exist?” phase.

-For all of you preferred video learners out there, here is a video of this topic (plus some extra tips!) from our Youtube Channel below.
+For all of you preferred video learners out there, here is a video of this topic (plus some extra tips!) from our YouTube Channel below.

-Using a Free Blogging Platform
+1. Using a Free Blogging Platform to Start

 At this point in the story, you’d better be slowly reaching for your mental pepper spray.